Great Leap Forward: Ecological impact

 The Great Leap Forward resulted in ecological impacts through deforestation that resulted, as well as the expansion of agriculture into areas ill-suited for it.

 Health impacts

+During the Great Leap Forward, the PRC encouraged increased focus on local healthcare.
+It established hospitals at the commune level, and were financed by a collective welfare fund paid for via work points by the brigades.
+Medical treatment at these hospitals was free to the individual although medicine still had to be paid for.
+This increased health care access although it was still beyond the means of many rural people.Dissatisfaction with a health care model that provided more support to urban than rural people increased interest in traditional Chinese medicine, and this interest was also increased by pride in China's intellectual and cultural heritage.
+In 1958, Mao further encouraged application of traditional Chinese medicine by describing it as a "treasure house" of remedies that must be explored.

+The famine greatly damaged the decentralized system of health care.
 There is evidence that survivors of the famine suffered sustained negative effects to their long-term health and economic outcomes.
 Those in early childhood during the famine were impacted the most, and it has been estimated that the 1959 birth cohort would have otherwise grown three centimeters taller in adulthood.

 Cohorts born during the famine showed higher infant and early life mortality, but exhibit a "mortality crossover" pattern, with mortality rates leveling off or even dropping relative to non-famine cohorts beyond a certain point.
 This could be explained by the combined effects of initial debilitation, in which malnutrition and hardship increase early deaths, and selection for robustness among famine survivors resulting in fewer later deaths.

+Family planning

+The devastating Great Chinese Famine, which resulted in the deaths of approximately 30 million people, may have influenced the Chinese leadership's decision to implement the one-child policy.